janbaer/myhomepage/source/projects.md

 ## Introduction

-On the webpage I want to do some advertising for the projects I worked in the last years and that are still online and ready to use for everyone who is interested.
+On this page I want to do some advertising for the projects I worked in the last years and that are still online and ready to use for everyone who is interested.

 But before I want to write some words about myself.
-I'm working now since more than 20 years as a passionate software developer for several companies and in this time I worked in a lot of software projects.
+I work now since more than 20 years as a passionate software developer for several companies and in this time I worked in a lot of software projects.
 But even software development was my daily job, I never lost my passion for computers and writing software in my spare time.
-Since I know how important it is to learn constantly with using the newest technologies and improving my own skills with all aspects of software development, I wrote a lot of small software projects in my spare time.
-So far I remember, my first one was an add-in for VisualBasic with the name **AutoCoder** for managing and inserting code snippets into your current code.
+Since I know how important it is to learn constantly with using the newest technologies and improving my own skills with all aspects of software developmenta, and the best way to do this is praticing it, I created some small software projects in my spare time.
+So far I remember, my first one was an add-in for Visual Basic with the name **AutoCoder** for managing and inserting code snippets into your current code.
 It was also one time mentioned as the tool of the month in the developer magazine BasicPro.
 After that, I wrote my first public web application with the name **MyFavorites** about managing bookmarks to use it in more than one web browser and it was also used by some other users.

 One of my other projects was the InfoSoft Infopool, a desktop program for gathering information about everything and finding them later in an easy way.

-For this article, I just did some researching in the past and since the internet will never forget anything, I just a snapshot from my old homepage in the [webarchive](http://web.archive.org/web/20021210192517/http://janbaer.de/content/projects/projects.aspx).
+For this article, I just did some researching in the past and since the internet will never forget anything, I just found a snapshot from my old homepage in the [webarchive](http://web.archive.org/web/20021210192517/http://janbaer.de/content/projects/projects.aspx).

 But enough words about the past, let me write about the projects I developed in the last years and that are still online and maintained by me.